Chilean literature: Chilean poetry 1900–1925

 During the first quarter of twentieth century, a new Chilean literary scene emerged: an Avant-garde movement.

 The first manifestation of this movement was "Flores de cardo" (Thistle flowers) by Pedro Prado in 1908, a work that broke with metric restraints and the rules of poetry.
 Prado also published "El llamado del mundo" (The call of the world) and "Los pájaros errantes" (The wandering birds) in 1913 and 1915, and founded artistic group "Los Diez" with architect Julio Bertrand. in 1916.

 On December 22, 1914, Gabriela Mistral - who would later win the Nobel Prize in Literature - won the "Juegos Florales de Santiago" poetry contest, her first recognition as a great talent.
-In 1919, Gabriela Mistral published "Desolación", the work that won her the Nobel Prize in Literature in 1945.
-"Desolación", "Tala", "Lagar" were some of her most important poetic works.
+In 1919, Gabriela Mistral published Desolación, the work that won her the Nobel Prize in Literature in 1945.
+Desolación, Tala, Lagar were some of her most important poetic works.

-In 1914, Vicente Huidobro published "Arte del sugerimiento" (The art of suggestion) and "Non serviam", two works that initiated the Creacionismo movement which saw a poem as a truly new thing, created by the author for the sake of itself.
-Huidrobro published the "manifesto" of the movement in his book "El espejo de agua" (The water mirror) in 1916.
+In 1914, Vicente Huidobro published El arte del sugerimiento (The art of suggestion) and Non serviam, two works that initiated the Creacionismo movement which saw a poem as a truly new thing, created by the author for the sake of itself.
+Huidrobro published the "manifesto" of the movement in his book El espejo de agua (The water mirror) in 1916.

 Ángel Cruchaga, another poet of this generation, took "love" as his main topic and was known for the sadness of his poems.
 In 1915, he published "Las manos juntas" (Holding hands), his most characteristic work.

 Pablo de Rokha used poetry to portray his anarchic, combative and controversial view of the world.
 Key works include "El folletín del Diablo" and "Los gemidos", published in 1920 and 1922 respectively.
-In 1938, Pablo de Rokha founded and managed the publishing house "Multitud", which distributed books in the United States, Russia and Latin America.
+In 1938, Pablo de Rokha founded and managed the publishing house Multitud, which distributed books in the United States, Russia and Latin America.

-Also in this period, between 1914 and 1925, Juan Guzmán Cruchaga published "Junto al brasero" (Beside the brazier), "La mirada inmóvil" (The motionless gaze), "Lejana" (Far), "La fiesta del corazón" (Party of the heart), and the anthology "Agua de cielo" (Water of heaven).
+Also in this period, between 1914 and 1925, Juan Guzmán Cruchaga published Junto al brasero (Beside the brazier), La mirada inmóvil (The motionless gaze), Lejana (Far), La fiesta del corazón (Party of the heart), and the anthology Agua de cielo (Water of heaven).

 During the 20th century, neo-modernist and avant-garde Chilean poets found fame beyond Chilean borders.
 Gabriela Mistral won the first Latin American Nobel Prize of Literature, followed by fellow Chilean Pablo Neruda.
 The father of the Creacionismo movement, Vicente Huidobro, also contributed to the internationalization of Chilean literature.

-Pablo Neruda published the works "Crepusculario" and "Veinte poemas de amor y una canción desesperada" in 1923 and 1924, as a prelude to the great success he would have in the next quarter century.
+Pablo Neruda published the works Crepusculario (1923) and Veinte poemas de amor y una canción desesperada (1924), as a prelude to the great success he would have in the next quarter century.